landelare/ue5coro/Docs/Awaiters.md

 resumes your coroutine when the request is done (including errors).
 Unlike OnProcessRequestComplete() this does **not** force you back on the game thread, but you can start and finish there if you wish of course.

+The return type of this function is copyable, thread-safe, supports one concurrent co_await across all copies, and any number of sequential ones after that.